jajokine/Text-Based-Game-with-Markov-Decision-Process/README.md

 a game based on Reinforcement Learning (RL), Neural Networks (NN) and Markov Decision Processes (MDP).

-The aim was to create a RL based model where the agent of the game learns by conducting certain actions in an environment mimicing that of a typical house.
-Inside the house there are different quests in each room and the goal of the game is to navigate through the different rooms and complete each quest in order to finish the game.
+The aim was to create a RL based model where the agent of the game learns by conducting certain actions in an environment mimicing that of a typical house that consists four rooms - a living room, a bed room, a kitchen and a garden with connecting path ways.
+Inside each room there are different quests and the goal of the game is to navigate through the different rooms and complete each quest in order to finish the game.

 In a MDP an agent earns rewards or points by taking the right action in order to complete a quest and looses them by taking the wrong one.
 Each navigation step from a room to another and taking an action consume points.
 The agent thus gets feedback from its actions from which